Fast Fisher Matrices and Lazy Likelihoods

 where $C$ is a constant that does not depend on the signal.
 The posterior probability, $p({\bf y}\vert s)$, is simply the product of the prior probability, $p({\bf y})$, and the likelihood, $p(s\vert {\bf y})$, divided by an overall normalization factor (the evidence).
-Notice that I never mentioned Mr. Wiener or matched filtering.
-Gravitational wave data analysis is no different than any other model fitting procedure: you compute a goodness of fit and turn the crank (but to confound astronomers in other fields we better keep on talking about matched filtering).
-Whatever you do, don't start referring to the analysis as homodyne detection or the radio astronomers will descend on our field like a plague of locusts.
+If the noise is non-Gaussian, alternative expressions for the likelihood function need to be used~\cite{Littenberg:2010gf}.

 The parameter recovery accuracy is computed by looking at contours of the posterior.
 For strong signals the central limit theorem says that the posterior distribution is well approximated by a multivariate Gaussian distribution: